Ed94/gencpp/Readme.md

 There are two meson build files the one within test is the program's build specification.
 The other one in the gen directory within test is the metaprogram's build specification.

 Both of them build the same source file: `test.cpp`.
-The only differences between them is that gen need a different relative path to the include directories and defines the macro definition: `gen_time`.
+The only differences are that gen needs a different relative path to the include directories and defines the macro definition: `gen_time`.

 This method is setup where all the metaprogram's code are the within the same files as the regular program's code.
-If in your use case, decide to have exclusive separation or partial separation of the metaprogam's code from the program's code files then your build configuration would need to change to reflect that (specifically the sources).
+If in your use case, you decide to have exclusive separation or partial separation of the metaprogam's code from the program's code files, then your build configuration would need to change to reflect that (specifically the sources).

 ## Outline